A mechanical clock was first produced in Japan and it developed as a very special clock.

 Collection of Japanese traditional clocks

-The Japanese traditional clocks introduced here are only a part of the collection at The Seiko Museum.
+The Japanese traditional clocks introduced here are only a part of the collection at The Seiko Museum Ginza.
 The museum houses valuable Japanese traditional clocks and permanent exhibition.
-Guided tours are available, so it is recommended to visit the Museum and see the collection with your own eyes.
-Please contact them beforehand to sign up for a guided tour.
-(Tel: +81-3-3610-6248)
+It is recommended to visit the Museum and see the collection with your own eyes.

 Collection of Japanese Traditional Clocks

-One of the Japan's richest collections of Japanese traditional clocks is exhibited in a dedicated, air-conditioned room.
+One of the Japan's richest collections of Japanese traditional clocks is exhibited.
 Japanese traditional clocks are unique clocks based upon Japan's traditional time system (a temporal hour system).
 It was developed by combining a unique mechanism with the mechanical clocks which were originally imported from Europe in the 16th century.
-Valuable nishiki-e (brocade pictures) are also exhibited in the room.
+Valuable Nishiki-e (brocade pictures) are also exhibited in the room.